tyoeer/Chaoshead/README.md

 ## Contributing is easy

-There's always data that needs collecting, which just involves editing some stuff in Levelhead, and looking at it in Chaoshead to get the internal ID's and stuff.
+There's always data that needs collecting, which just involves editing some stuff in Levelhead, and looking at it in Chaoshead to get the internal IDs and stuff.
 There's also still parts that need to be reverse engineered in which case the Hex Inpector is your friend.
 Though if you want to help program this thing, that's also possible.